b0ws3r/b0ws3r/README.md

 - 👋 Hi, I’m @b0ws3r
-- 👀 I’m interested in c#, python, tensorflow
+- 👀 I’m interested in python, tensorflow, and the world of Azure Cloud Services/dotnet/c#
-- 🌱 I’m currently learning more python
+- 🌱 I’m currently learning about conv nets and transformers
-- 💞️ I’m looking to collaborate on petting dogs
+- 💞️ I’m looking to collaborate on ML model validation and tuning
 - 📫 How to reach me - with a sock grabber

 <!---